 Work with Offenders

-Since 2015, St Giles Trust Cymru has been working under the Wales Community Rehabilitation Company, led by Working Links, to provide custody-based resettlement support in prison across Wales to help reduce re-offending.
+Since 2015, St Giles Trust Cymru has been working under the Wales Community Rehabilitation Company to provide custody-based resettlement support in prison across Wales to help reduce re-offending.
 Our role is providing custodial-based resettlement services.
 The service offers prisoners help with a range of issues including housing, education, training and employment, advice with finances and debt and referrals to specialist services offering more targeted support.
 It uses our peer-led approach of recruiting, training and employing offenders in these prisons who support our resettlement teams and increase their own skills and employment prospects through their work.
 Community-based support is also offered to prison leavers and ex-offenders to help them resettle and prevent re-offending.
 This is typically around housing, welfare benefits and health.
 The caseworkers – with the support of peer mentors and volunteers - offer practical help and signposting to other support services following release in the community for as long as it is required by the client.